After a friend of mine in college came out as trans, I saw how much happier he was.

 - Being aware of LGBTQ-friendly resources that can serve as a lifeline to you if you’re struggling emotionally or mentally.

-- Surrounding yourself with people who love and support you.
+- Surrounding yourself with kindred spirits and people who love and support you.

 Support from family is especially important for youth and young adults, but if you don’t have support from family, search elsewhere — studies suggest that having your identity affirmed can improve your mental health.